 Sponsorship beyond the shut stadium - where will you find your fans?

-With the Coronavirus in full force you will not be able to connect with a full stadium of fans, but you can connect with your audience in other ways.
+You may not be able to connect with a full stadium of fans, but you can connect with them in other ways.

 Stating the obvious, COVID-19 has reached pandemic status.
 It has a firm grip on the world, and unless we all work together to curb the spread by eliminating large gatherings, who knows how it will end.
 But what does that mean for the sports-sponsorship plan you had ready to go?
 And how can you still reach your fans who are now very possibly self-isolating at home, potentially already bored having unexpected me time on their hands?

 The banning of mass gatherings by governments around the globe to contain the Coronavirus is likely to be the norm for the next few months ahead.
 And this is no different for the world of sport.
 Games are still being played but behind closed stadium doors, and high-profile sporting events are reaching their end before they’ve even begun.
 Public safety is, of course, paramount, but these restrictions will cost sponsors, brands and rights holders millions in lost spend.

 So let’s think differently.
 There is plenty of opportunity beyond the on-ground live activation experience.
 We just need to pivot our approach, utilise the amazing technology now readily available to us, and understand the ‘what’s, ‘when’s’ and ‘how’s’ of it all - in order to still activate and leverage that opportunity.

 With rapid advancements in recent years in technology, fans have been building their ‘digital nests’ at home.
 Stadiums have already noted a decrease in attendance due to this phenomenon, and smart brands will no doubt be taking advantage of this during this critical period.